Promoting the use of sustainable transport

 |Type C||Available to all LJMU staff and approved students attending evening classes and/or meetings after 4.30pm IM Marsh and Tithebarn Street only||N/A||N/A||N/A|

-Accessibility information is available from the LJMU Travel Plan (please see pages 16-17).
+Accessibility information is available from the LJMU Travel Plan.

-LJMU works closely with DisabledGo, a non-judgmental source of information on accessibility across all LJMU’s buildings and sites.
+LJMU works closely with DisabledGo, which publishes detailed information on accessibility across all LJMU's buildings and sites.
 DisabledGo also provides detailed access information on the surrounding facilities such as student accommodation, cafes and restaurants, leisure facilities, cinemas, museums, places of worship and more.
 LJMU students who use DisabledGo are able to tailor their profile to suit them, incorporating bespoke and favourited sites and trips.
 The Disability Advice Team and Disability Coordinators will be able to signpost you to the website, but you can also access it here:

 The accessibility section of the Travel Plan provides further guidance on how access is facilitated on Liverpool’s public transport systems, and additional guidance from Merseytravel and Merseyrail may be viewed here: